alokkumarr/my-big-project-/doc/operations.md

         $ sudo systemctl list-units --all saw-*
         $ sudo systemctl list-timers --all saw-*

+# Starting, stopping and restarting services

+To stop, start or restart SAW services, execute the following
+commands:

+        $ sudo systemctl stop <service>
+        $ sudo systemctl start <service>
+        $ sudo systemctl restart <service>

+Where `<service>` can be any of the SAW services (for example `saw-gateway`), which can be listed using the `sudo systemctl list-units saw-*` command shown in the previous section.

 # Logs

 The SAW system logs can be accessed using the `journalctl` command.